Offirmo/offirmo-monorepo--2021-legacy/4-tools/node-typescript-compiler/README.md

 </p>

-Exposes typescript compiler (tsc) as a node.js module
+Exposes the TypesScript compiler (tsc) as a node.js module

-Allows you to invoke `tsc` from a node program.
+Allows you to invoke `tsc` from a node script.

-This work trivially by spawning `tsc` from the sibling `node_modules/typescript` module.
+This work trivially by [spawning](https://devdocs.io/node/child_process#child_process_child_process_spawn_command_args_options) `tsc` from whenever it can be found, ideally a sibling `../node_modules/typescript` module.

 ## installation

-**node-typescript-compiler** requires the **typescript module** as a sibling, not included so you can choose version.
+**node-typescript-compiler** requires the **typescript module** as a sibling, not included so you can choose your version.
-(though node-typescript-compiler will intelligently try to locate global typescript if it can't be found as a sibling. but this is not recommended)
+(node-typescript-compiler will intelligently try to locate another typescript install if it can't be found as a sibling.
+This is not recommended)

 ```bash
 npm i --save-dev typescript
 npm i --save-dev node-typescript-compiler
 ```

+Node requirements: unknown.
+I'm using the latest LTS but I believe it should work for older node >=4, thus I'm not enforcing the node version.
+But not promising anything either.

 ## Usage

-The module exposes a unique function, `compile({options}, [files])`, `files` being an optional array, and `options` a hashmap of [tsc options](https://www.typescriptlang.org/docs/handbook/compiler-options.html)
+The module exposes a unique function, `compile({tscOptions}, [files], [{options}])`:

-Example invocations:
+* `tscOptions` is a hashmap of [tsc options](https://www.typescriptlang.org/docs/handbook/compiler-options.html)
+* `files` is an optional array of files to compile, if not implied through `tscOptions`
+* `options` is an optional hash of:
+  * `verbose: boolean` (default `false`) explain what's happening and display more detailed errors
+  * `banner: string` (default `node-typescript-compiler:`) what is displayed as the first line of stdout

-* Compile current project:
+### Example invocation: Compile current project:

 ```js
 const tsc = require('node-typescript-compiler')